 Many inside and outside of the church have been quick to call the evidence of diminishing service attendance a crisis, which is understandable.
 After all, the data shows that 28% of Protestant pastors say that their church attendance has shrunk by 6% or more.

 We on the Faith Strong Today team aren’t ringing the emergency alarm quite yet.
 Why?
 Well sure, a lot of the data presented in the survey can be taken as negative.
 But, if you take a closer look, the study also highlights a number of things that the Protestant church is getting right.
 It also provides us with a few invaluable clues as to the key to building a successful ministry.
 Take this excerpt for example:

 More than half of 18- to 44-year old pastors (55 percent) say their church is growing, while 33 percent of pastors 45 and older say the same.

 Though this “blink and you miss it” data point is easy to overlook, it shines a spotlight on the prevalence (and success) of the current youth movement in the Protestant church.
 It also highlights a clear opportunity for growth.

-Resident Faith Strong Today theologian Don Millar sees the data as no more than a signifier of the evolution of the church:
+Faith Strong Today’s Program Director, Don Millar, sees the data as no more than a signifier of the evolution of the church:

 Weekly attendance is no longer the metric as to what constitutes a healthy church.
 Participation can now be measured by the increased use of digital methods to teach and edify; online sermons, forums; resources etc. You can even give online.
 Certainly, a regular gathering is scripturally mandated but the best work of the church is now done outside the sanctuary.

-Faith Strong Today exemplifies the type of resource that is increasingly used by Christians as they seek spiritual growth and a way to plug– Don Millar, Director of Operations at Faith Strong Today
+Faith Strong Today exemplifies the type of resource that is increasingly used by Christians as they seek spiritual growth and a way to plug– Don Millar, Faith Strong Today

 in tothe various manifestations and practices of our faith.